Divyanshu-228/Divyanshu-228/README.md

 👨‍💻 **B.Tech CSE Student** ·
 🧠 Passionate about **Web Dev**, **IoT**, and **AI/ML**
-🌍 *From circuits to scrolls — mixing modern logic with vintage charm.*
+🌍 *From circuits to scrolls — mixing modern logic with charm.*

 ---